Bourdain’s death means loss of a voice for immigrant workers

 “I looked at him in the eyes and said, ‘this is something we will always be thankful for Tony,'” Wang wrote.
 “And he simply replied, ‘I’m just calling out good food like it is, that’s all.'”

-Associated Press editor Sigal Ratner-Arias in New York contributed to this report.
+Associated Press writer Claudia Torrens in New York contributed to this report.